Mozeel-V/spam-detection/README.md

    streamlit run app.py
    ```

-Preview of the app can be accesses from [here](https://spam-guard.streamlit.app/)
+Preview of the app can be accessed from [here](https://spam-guard.streamlit.app/)

 ---